gmelsby/boat-api/documentation.md

 # Edit Boat with PUT
 ## PUT /boats/:boatId
 Edits boat with passed-in id.
 Boats are a protected resource, so request must contain a valid JWT.
 Boat will be edited only if the boat belongs to the user whose JWT is in the Authorization header as a Bearer token.
 Requires all required attributes in request body.
+Cannot change owner.

 ## Request
 ### Path Parameters